List of breweries in Pennsylvania

 This is a partial list of breweries in Pennsylvania.
 In 2017 there are 300 licensed craft breweries in Pennsylvania.
-Only the notable ones are listed here.
 One of these breweries is America's longest established, D.G.
 Yuengling & Son.
 Yuengling is also the largest craft brewery in the country based on volume of sales.
 Other nationally known brands that are made in Pennsylvania include Dock Street Brewing Co.'s Bohemian Pilsner, first brewed in 1986, Victory Brewing Company's Hop Devil and Weyerbacher's Merry Monks.
 Some of these breweries also feature a restaurant or snack bar at their breweries.
 Brewpubs in Pennsylvania do not distribute their products beyond the premises.

 Breweries

 The breweries listed here distribute their products beyond their own premises, unless they are designated as brewpubs: